neontomo/resend-cold-emailer/README.md

 - Form validation using Yup
 - Alerts for successful email sends and errors
 - Instant preview of the rendered email
+- Support for temporary & local API key or saved in `.env`

 ## Installation